MellyFinnese/Shadow-UEFI-Intel/README.md

 ## Contributing
 Issues and PRs focused on defensive detection, validation, or documentation improvements are welcome.
 Please accompany changes with rationale and, when possible, reproducible test cases.
-UEFI / firmware inspection toolkit that parses images, baselines modules, and uses an AI-like change detector to flag suspicious differences for human review.

 ## Features